webix-hub/docs/data/api/selectionmodel_getselecteditem.md

 @params:
-* as_array	bool	if set, always return an arrya of objects
+* as_array	boolean	if set, always return an arrya of objects

 @returns:
 - item		object		curently selected item